 You should also check to see if social media handles are available.
 Many businesses market on platforms like Facebook, Instagram, and Pinterest, so snagging the appropriate social media names is crucial for effective online marketing.

 Finally, business owners should check with the United States Patent and Trademark Office (USPTO) to see whether someone already has a federally registered trademark for their ideal business name.
 Even if the domain, social media handles, and business name are available in Arizona, you don’t want to go through all of the trouble of forming your business just to learn that some company in another state already has the trademark for your business’s name, preventing you from effectively marketing your new LLC.
 Visit the USPTO’s trademark search database to see whether anyone has already registered a trademark for your desired business name.
 It’s also possible for a name to be trademarked at the state level.
-See this page for more information on trademarks in Arizona.

 Note that you should also do this if you are interested in using a DBA or “Doing Business As.”
 A DBA is another name to use for your business.
 This will also need to be registered via the Secretary of State’s website.